INFO7205-Group4/db/README.md

 # db
-This repo will contain all your database migration-related code
+This repo will contain all your database migration-related code.